Culture of Chile: Rodeo

-Rodeo is the second most popular sport in Chile.
-It was declared the national sport in 1962.
+Rodeo was declared the national sport in 1962.
 It has since thrived, especially in the more rural areas of the country.
 Chilean rodeo is different from the rodeo found in North America.
 In Chilean rodeo, a team (called a collera) consisting of two riders (called Huasos) and two horses rides laps around an arena trying to stop a calf, pinning him against massive cushions.
 Points are earned for every time the steer is properly driven around the corral, with deductions for faults.
 Rodeos are conducted in a crescent-shaped corral called a medialuna.

 Unlike rodeos in other countries, there is no bull riding or using ropes to tie up cattle.
 And the idea behind the point system in the game is to get a high number of points.
 Getting these points takes a high amount of skill.
 Deductions for faults may included, incorrect maneuvering or the cow escaping.
 Each pair of Huasos start with 13 points then the deduction system comes into play.
 Every official rodeo is held over two days, normally Saturdays and Sundays, though occasionally it will be held on Chilean Public holidays.